unocss/unocss/docs/presets/icons.md

 ### Node.js

-In `Node.js` the preset will search for the installed iconify dataset automatically and so you don't need to register the `iconify` collections.
+In `Node.js` the preset will search for the installed iconify dataset automatically, so you don't need to register the `iconify` collections.

 You can also provide your own custom collections using also [CustomIconLoader](https://github.com/iconify/iconify/blob/master/packages/utils/src/loader/types.ts#L17) or [InlineCollection](https://github.com/iconify/iconify/blob/master/packages/utils/src/loader/types.ts#L86).